mawds/r-programming-intro/_episodes/02-func-R.md

 If we define a variable _within_ our function, then it is only defined within the function, and will no longer be defined when the function exits.

 What if we try and use a variable within our function that does not exist?  (either by creating it within the function, or by passing it in as a parameter).
-In this situation R will look into the _calling environment_ for the variable, and use that instead:
+In this situation R will look into the _calling environment_ for the variable, and use that instead.
+This means that it will look at the variables that were defined when the function was called:

 ~~~